KempnerInstitute/nodelens/docs/source/contributing.rst

 Contributing Guide
 ==================

-We welcome contributions to the alignment framework!
+We welcome contributions to LossLens.
 This guide will help you get started.

 Getting Started
 ---------------